joachimvandekerckhove/ezas/README.md

 - **Drift** - How good people are at the task (higher = better performance)
 - **Non-decision time** - How long encoding and motor response take (time not spent deciding)

+## Module Structure

-EZAS provides multiple ways to estimate these parameters:
+EZAS provides multiple complementary approaches to parameter estimation:

-- **Analytical estimation** - Fast mathematical formulas
+- **`base/`** - Core mathematical equations (forward/inverse transformations)
+- **`classes/`** - Data structures for observations, parameters, and design matrices
+- **`utils/`** - Utility functions for linear algebra, simulation, and result formatting
-- **Bayesian estimation** - Full uncertainty quantification using MCMC
+- **`qnd/`** - Quick-and-dirty bootstrap methods for fast uncertainty estimates
-- **Quick-and-dirty estimation** - Bootstrap methods for speed
+- **`ez_pymc/`** - Full Bayesian estimation using PyMC for complete uncertainty quantification
-- **Design matrix approaches** - Handle complex multi-condition experiments

-Most files can be run directly with `--demo` to see examples or `--test` to run unit tests.
+Most files can be run directly with `--demo` to see examples, `--test` to run unit tests, or `--simulation` to run validation studies.

+There are also global `demo.py` and `test.py` scripts.
+To run a specific demo, call for example:
+`demos.py --engine qnd --demo single`